 ENERGY EFFICIENCY NEED AN UPDATED NARRATIVE

-Prior to the IEA Conference in 2023, the President and CEO of the Sønderborgbased multinational energy company Danfoss, Kim Fausing, and the Danish Minister for Development Cooperation and Global Climate Policy, Dan Jørgensen stressed the need to update the thinking and policies to reflect the role of energy efficiency in a future energy system based on renewables.
+Prior to the 2023 Global IEA Conference on Energy Efficiency, the President and CEO of the Sønderborgbased multinational energy company Danfoss, Kim Fausing, and the Danish Minister for Development Cooperation and Global Climate Policy, Dan Jørgensen stressed the need to update the thinking and policies to reflect the role of energy efficiency in a future energy system based on renewables.

 “Energy efficiency is so much more than reducing demand, and it will become even more important as the clean energy transition accelerates.
 It is using digital solutions such as IoT and AI to create the flexibility that our energy systems will need as the share of renewables grow.
 It is using electrification and sector integration to use our energy smarter, matching supply and demand.
 We know that excess heat – from supermarkets, data centres, industry, wastewater treatment plants – in the EU corresponds to the total energy demand for hot water in residential and service sector buildings,” they stated in an opinion in Euractiv – an independent pan-European media network.